hernesto27/SOA_Lab/SOA_Lab2/README.md

 # Session 2 - SOA Lab

-This document contains the information related to the exercises of session #2 of SOA Labs:
+This document contains the information related to the exercises of session #2 of SOA Lab:

 1. Configuring service registry (UDDI Server - [jUDDI])
 2. Registering CEP service in UDDI.
-3. Discovering SOAP Web Service registered in UDDI and invoking it in SwitchYard.
+3. Discovering (SOAP/REST) Web Service registered in UDDI.
 4. Invoking two services (Operation **_Choice_** === _***IF-ELSE*_ in BPEL)

 ___

-### 1. Setup service registry jUDDI
+### 1. Download and setup service registry jUDDI

+Download "juddi-distro-3.3.6.zip" from here: http://juddi.apache.org/releases.html

+After downloading and unpacking of the "juddi-distro-3.3.6.zip", check the _**juddi-tomcat-3.3.6 -> conf -> tomcat-users**_ file for the password of the _**uddiadmin**_ user.
+Change the password before going live.

+Check the _**juddi-tomcat-3.3.6 -> conf -> server**_ file and change the port.
+For this case we choose port 9082.

+Start the preconfigured tomcat server by going into the "_**juddi-tomcat-3.3.6 -> bin**_" directory and running _**startup**_.

+Once the server is up and running can make sure the root data was properly installed by browsing to http://localhost:9082/juddiv3

 **(The tutorial below is for information purposes, in the lab please USE the [provided UDDI] folder).**
 Follow the tutorial in ([jUDDI-Setup]) for setup and run the service registry.